nih-cfde/training-and-engagement/hackmd/AWS.md

 - [x] How to terminate your instance

-## Questions and comments?
+## Questions and Comments ?

-We'll send around the post-workshop survey link via e-mail -- please do fill it out, thank you!
+You can contact us at training@cfde.atlassian.net with requests for new topics or questions about the workshops.

 ## Upcoming CFDE workshops

 Check our [Events page](https://www.nih-cfde.org/events/) for information on upcoming workshops!

-You can contact us at training@cfde.atlassian.net with requests for new topics or questions about the workshops.